amneish/gmail-collector/README.md

 ## Installation

 ### 1. Python Setup
-Once `wkhtmltopdf` is installed, run the following command in the project root:
+Run the following command in the project root:
 ```bash
 pip install .
 ```